frictionlessdata/datapackage/source/json-table-schema.rst

   * type: The type of the field (string, number etc) - see below for more detail.
 If type is not provided a consumer should assume a type of "string"
-  * label: A nicer human readable label for the field
+  * title: A nicer human readable label or title for the field
   * description: A description for this field e.g. "The recipient of the funds"
   * format: A description of the format e.g. "DD.MM.YYYY" for a date.
 See below for more detail.